 If customer testimonies aren’t an option, then make sure you spend extra time building a copy that will make your customers hungry just reading it!

 Replace generic adjectives like, “delicious, good, tasty” with “juicy, tender, and zesty!”
 You want your customers to be able to envision exactly what they’re missing out on if they don’t dine in with you.

 4. Target The Right Audience with Restaurant Facebook Ads

 Now that we’ve got our ad creatives down, and we know what kind of ads we want to run to generate awareness, let’s talk about who we’re showing these ads to.

 Targeting the right audience with your restaurant Facebook ads is key to getting the most bang for your buck!

 Let’s start with some of the obvious points.

 When setting up your target audience, be sure you target within a reasonable mile radius of your location or locations.
-There’s no sense in targeting people in Florida if the only locations you have are in California.
+There’s no sense in targeting people in Florida if the only locations you have been in California.
 It’s a waste of money.